 A question that has been asked regularly or a debate that happens quite often is Canon vs Nikon.
-Although there are amazing cameras in the market besides Canons and Nikons, some that can even outperform certain features of these two manufacturers, the talk about choosing between Canon and Nikon hasn't ended yet.
+Although there are amazing cameras in the digital camera industry besides Canons and Nikons, some that can even outperform certain features of these two manufacturers, the talk about choosing between the two camera brands, Canon and Nikon gear hasn't ended yet.

 A fact that we all need to know is that both companies manufacture excellent camera bodies and lenses and if there is something that should make a user select one over the other then it will be down to something that feels good on their hands, budget or suits their specific needs.
 Both Nikon and Canon have a decent range of DSLRs and mirrorless cameras in both the APS-C and full frame range and choosing the first camera can be tricky.

 You need to be very careful with the choice you make because you will be buying a camera, then lenses and compatible accessories, which means you may be sticking with that brand for many years, unless you decide to sell everything later and move on to some other brand.

 Here are some factors to look into before buying a camera: